Marlboro Man: Results

 The use of the Marlboro Man campaign had very significant and immediate effects on sales.
-In 1955, when the Marlboro Man campaign was started, sales were at $5 billion.
+In 1954, before the campaign began, annual sales were approximately 18 million cigarettes.
+By 1955, after the national rollout of the cowboy-themed advertisements, sales surged to 6 billion cigarettes, and Marlboro became the fourth best-selling brand in the United States.
 By 1957, sales were at $20 billion, representing a 300% increase within two years.
 Philip Morris easily overcame growing health concerns through the Marlboro Man campaign, highlighting the success as well as the tobacco industry's strong ability to use mass marketing to influence and manipulate the public.

 The immediate success of the Marlboro Man campaign led to heavy imitation.
-Old Golds adopted the tagline marking it a cigarette for "independields".
+R. J. Reynolds adopted the tagline "independent thinkers" for its Old Golds cigarettes, while Liggett & Myers used cowboy and other rugged masculine figures for its Chesterfield brand, accompanied by the slogan "Men of America smoke Chesterfields."

 Smoking-related deaths

-Five men who appeared in Marlboro-related advertisements — Wayne McLaren, David McLean, Dick Hammer, Eric Lawson and Jerome Edward Jackson, aka Tobin Jackson — died of smoking-related diseases, thus earning Marlboro cigarettes, specifically Marlboro Reds, the nickname "cowboy killers".
+Five men who appeared in Marlboro-related advertisements—Wayne McLaren, David McLean, Dick Hammer, Eric Lawson and Jerome Edward Jackson, aka Tobin Jackson—died of smoking-related diseases, thus earning Marlboro cigarettes, specifically Marlboro Reds, the nickname "cowboy killers".

 Wayne McLaren testified in favor of anti-smoking legislation at the age of 51.
-During the time of McLaren's anti-smoking activism, Philip Morris denied that McLaren ever appeared in a Marlboro ad, a position it later amended to maintain that while he did appear in ads, he was not the Marlboro Man; Winfield held that title.
-In response, McLaren produced an affidavit from a talent agency that had represented him, along with a pay check stub, asserting he had been paid for work on a 'Marlboro print' job.
+During McLaren's anti-smoking activism, Philip Morris denied that McLaren had ever appeared in a Marlboro ad, a position it later amended to say that while he did appear in ads, he was not the Marlboro Man; Winfield held that title.
+In response, McLaren produced an affidavit from a talent agency that had represented him, along with a pay stub, asserting he had been paid for work on a 'Marlboro print' job.
 McLaren died before his 52nd birthday in 1992.

-David McLean died of lung cancer at the age 73 in 1995.
+David McLean died of lung cancer at the age of 73 in 1995.
 After his death, his widow, Lilo McLean, sued Philip Morris, claiming that McLean's disease was brought on because he had to smoke multiple packs of cigarettes during advertising shoots.
-Her case was dismissed and she was forced to pay the cigarette company's court case costs.
+Her case was dismissed, and she was forced to pay the cigarette company's court case costs.

-Eric Lawson, who appeared in Marlboro print ads from 1978 to 1981, died at the age of 72 on January 10, 2014, of respiratory failure due to chronic obstructive pulmonary disease, or COPD.
+Eric Lawson, who appeared in Marlboro print ads from 1978 to 1981, died at the age of 72 on January 10, 2014, of respiratory failure due to COPD.
 A smoker since age 14, Lawson later appeared in an anti-smoking commercial that parodied the Marlboro Man, and also in an Entertainment Tonight segment to discuss the negative effects of smoking.

 Jerome Edward Jackson, aka Tobin Jackson, died of lung cancer in 2008.